✓ Updated April 2026

 Essential Travel Tips

 Pack light, but smart!
 Think quick-dry clothing, a reusable water bottle (many lodges have refill stations), and reef-safe sunscreen.
-You'll be doing a lot of moving between islands and activities, and lugging heavy bags is a hassle.
-Plus, protecting the delicate marine ecosystem is paramount here.
+You'll be doing a lot of moving between islands, and lugging heavy bags is a pain.
+Plus, the sun is intense, so sun protection is non-negotiable.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.